 |Cash App Investing||$0 for stocks and ETFs||$1||– Beginner traders|

 |Robinhood||$0 for stocks, ETFs and options||$0||– Mobile traders|

 |Charles Schwab||$0 for stocks, ETFs and options||$0||– Advanced investors|

 Cash App Investing is a great trading platform for beginners or anyone who wants a simple investing experience.
 While you’ll sacrifice a great deal when it comes to features and research tools and won’t have access to a desktop platform, Cash App Investing is a good place to start.
 The ability to trade mostly fee-free and buy fractional shares makes Cash App Investing a solid, if not unspectacular, option.

-- Investing is incredibly complex, even with a platform like Cash App Investing that’s relatively straightforward.
+- Investing can be incredibly complex, even with a platform like Cash App Investing that’s relatively straightforward.
 Partnering with a financial advisor can be a good way to learn about investing, and finding one doesn’t have to be hard.
-In fact, SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.